-Overall, the average age of DTC's rolling stock is 7.86 years for over-the-road coach bus (BR), 6.95 years for bus (BU) and only 2.58 years for cutaway bus (CU).
+The average age of DTC's rolling stock is 11.3 years for over-the-road coach bus (BR), 5.3 years for bus (BU) and only 3.6 years for cutaway bus (CU).
 This is low when compared to FTA's useful life benchmark.
 The low averages reflect the effectiveness of DTC's prioritized vehicle replacement program.
 The results of DTC's strong preventative maintenance and life cycle program are shown in the average vehicle and road call mileage.
-Vehicle equipment systems that include Computer Aided Dispatching / Automated Vehicle Location (CAD/AVL), farebox, radios, and video surveillance are replaced with each vehicle replacement, so that age corresponds to each of the fixed-route bus and paratransit series.
-Of the 93 non-revenue vehicles, 29 are beyond their useful life.
-The replacement of these non-revenue vehicles has been programmed in the current DelDOT Capital Transportation Program (CTP), FY19 to FY24.
+The replacement of these revenue vehicles has been programmed in the current DelDOT Capital Transportation Program (CTP), FY23 to FY28.